🏈 2026 Season Registration NOW OPEN β€” Winchester Youth Football 🏈

 Our practice and game schedules are not finalized and are subject to change.
 That said, our preliminary schedule is:: 8/3/26 - 8/27/26: Mon, Tues, Wed, Thurs 4:30 - 6:30 PM :: 9/1/26 - Season end: Tues 4:30 - 6:30 PM, Thurs 4:30 - 6:30 PM, Sat 8:30 - 10 AM :: 8 weeks of games on Sundays, Grade 1/2 @ 9 AM, Grade 3/4 @ 10:30 AM, Grade 5/6 @ 12 PM

-Every Winchester Youth Football coach, board member, and team volunteer is required to complete the Winchester Youth Football SafeSport training and pass a criminal background check annually before interacting with players.
-SafeSport covers athlete protection, abuse prevention, and appropriate conduct standards for all adults in youth sports environments.
+Every Winchester Youth Football coach, board member, and team volunteer is required to complete the American Youth Football Coach Certification program and pass a criminal background check annually before interacting with players.
+AYF Coach Certification covers safe tackling and blocking technique, concussion awareness, code of conduct, and standards for working with youth athletes.
 This is a non-negotiable requirement β€” no exceptions.

 Any player who shows signs of a concussion during practice or a game is immediately removed and cannot return until cleared in writing by a licensed physician.
 Winchester Youth Football follows a strict Return to Play protocol: players must be symptom-free and receive physician clearance before practicing or competing.
 Coaches are trained in concussion recognition and take all potential head injury reports seriously, regardless of how minor they appear.